-Late last year, the childhood home of Kurt Cobain, the tragic lead singer of Nirvana, hit the auction block.
+A few years ago, the childhood home of Kurt Cobain, the tragic lead singer of Nirvana, hit the auction block.
 I followed the story with interest, mostly because he and I grew up in the same town.
 And we were impacted by that— sometimes in similar ways, sometimes very differently.

-How our hometowns shape us
+How our hometowns shape us as writers

 In a novel, the setting sometimes has deep meaning—to the characters, plot and theme.
-And so it is with memoirists, except, perhaps, even more so.

 When setting matters in story

-In the 1960s, Aberdeen, Washington was a small mill town of weather-beaten clapboard houses.
+In the 1960s, Harbor City, Washington was a small mill town of weather-beaten clapboard houses.
 The fog drifted in from the Pacific Ocean as religiously as the tides, and hovered over the muddy river and pasture lands.
 The clouds gathered offshore, seeding the rain that moved in a wave from the sea, to the river, to the town, with no mercy, from Advent to Easter and into the summer.

 The grass was squishy with mud, and spirits weary from the constantly hovering rain clouds.
 Saturating the ground and mixing with the warm air, the rain bred the mold that invaded houses and made rooms smell musty, even with the windows open.